avantrec/soco-cli/README.md

 For interactive command line use, SoCo-CLI provides a powerful [Interactive Shell Mode](#interactive-shell-mode) that improves speed of operation and reduces typing.

-SoCo-CLI can also run as a simple [HTTP REST API server](#the-soco-cli-http-api), providing access to a huge range of actions via simple HTTP requests.
+SoCo-CLI can also run as a simple [HTTP API server](#the-soco-cli-http-api), providing access to a huge range of actions via simple HTTP requests.
 (Note that using this functionality requires Python 3.6 or above.)

 ## Supported Environments

 - Requires Python 3.5+.
-Using the HTTP REST API Server requires Python 3.6 or above.
+Using the HTTP API Server requires Python 3.6 or above.
 - Should run on all platforms supported by Python.
 Tested on various versions of Linux, macOS and Windows.
 - Works with Sonos 'S1' and 'S2' systems, as well as split S1/S2 systems.